h-waldschmidt/transductive/README.md

 # transductive-experimental-design

-This Project/Library is based on the algorithms presented in this paper:<br>
+This Project/Library is based on the algorithms presented in the following paper:<br>

 Yu, Kai, Jinbo Bi, and Volker Tresp.<br>
 "Active learning via transductive experimental design."<br>